idelice/jls/README.md

 ## Settings

-If the language server doesn't detect your external dependencies automatically, you can specify them in your LSP client settings (the JSON examples map directly to `settings.java.*` in most clients):
+If the language server doesn't detect your external dependencies automatically, you can specify them in your LSP client settings (the JSON examples map directly to `settings.java.*` in most clients).
+This fork also accepts `settings.jls.*`:

 ```json
 {